Skip to main content

 Global growth makes jurisdiction a strategic decision.

-This article shares first-hand perspectives from Canadian founders across software, AI, digital assets and Web3 who have established their companies in the Cayman Islands, and why the jurisdiction is increasingly viewed as a serious platform for international technology businesses.
+This article shares first-hand perspectives from Canadian founders across software, AI, digital assets and Web3 who have established their companies in the Cayman Islands, and why the jurisdiction is viewed as a serious platform for international technology businesses, driven by legal clarity, credibility and long-term operating confidence, not just tax neutrality.

 Download our eBook: Scaling Smart